A journey of a thousand miles begins with a single step.

 This is a common question.
 The term “psychologist” is a legally protected term and only those who have met the College of Alberta Psychologists’ standards of education, training, and knowledge can use it.
 The terms therapists, counsellor or other terms (ex. life coach) are not protected terms and can be used widely.
-These terms typically refer to someone offering counselling services in some manner, however are not necessarily a psychologist.
-I myself am a psychologist and also refer to myself as a therapist or counsellor to help people understand the services (counselling/clinical psychology) that I specialize in.
+These terms typically refer to someone offering counselling services in some manner, however, are not necessarily a psychologist.
+The majority of our team are psychologists and some therapists are master-level social workers.
+All are trained therapists and counsellors.
 The terms therapy and counselling are largely interchangeable.

 This can be a common issue in relationships and with teens.
 We would encourage the hesitant person to commit to the initial session before making a decision around moving forward.
 If that is not an option we would encourage the hesitant person to give us a call and we can arrange a time to chat.
 In our experience people can be hesitant for a number of reasons, including fear of judgement, fear of being labelled the problem, worry they will be sided against, negative experiences with counselling in the past and a sense of shame or worry that counselling is only for those whom are very unwell.
 We have found that these worries are usually put to rest within one session.
 Teens can find arriving at counselling particularly challenging at times.
 We spent many years working with teenagers and we usually get along pretty well, making it not quite so difficult.